 William Case, a physical therapist in private practice in Houston, Texas, said an aggravated neck or shoulder can lead to upper back problems, meaning pain may then be felt while working at a computer or playing sports.
 He urged designers "to place a cute, educational caution tag on all bags to inform of potential neck and shoulder dangers."
 Above all, he recommended correct posture while carrying bulky purses, keeping the head and shoulders aligned upright.
 Patients should also frequently change the size and weight of purses carried.
 "The extra-large purses are quite phenomenal.
 They look beautiful when the women wear them, but I don't know how aware they are of the potential problems," Case said.
 "Massage, anti-inflammatories and rest are good to help alleviate the symptoms temporarily however the only real cure is patient education," case added in a written message to the American Physical Therapy Association.
 Case said children were recommended to carry no more than 10-15 percent of their body weight in backpacks, which are effective at spreading loads carried, but fashion consultants say they just aren't cool any more.
 "The trend is either very large or very small.
 People go to the gym, they have an extra pair of shoes, they have their make-up, so there's more stuff to carry around," said Ellen Campuzano, president of the Committee for Color and Trend, a fashion forecasting service.

+"The backpack is really for a very casual customer, for a student with books, that is not a fashion customer."
 Professor Alan Hedge, an ergonomics specialist at Cornell University in New York state, said similar health problems arose when laptops were first introduced.
 Traditionally women adopted better postures for carrying loads, such as baskets on heads or strapping a papoose across the back, but placing objects on one shoulder was one of the least efficient ways of carrying a load.
 "This causes a great imbalance.
 You only have to see people carrying bags in shopping centers, looking hunched up like Quasimodo," he said.
 "If it (a big bag) is a fashion accessory, then occasional and symbolic use is fine.
-If not, then keep it light.
+If not, then keep it light."

 No comments: